Love for hometown soccer club inspires PM hopeful Taro Kono

 Just as those players have carried Bellmare’s name around the world, Makabe is confident that Kono is capable of doing the same.

-“At the time he was chairman he was a first-term member of parliament, but I thought he could reach the top,” Makabe said.
+“At the time he was chairman he was a first-term member of the Diet, but I thought he could reach the top,” Makabe said.
 “There aren’t too many politicians who started their careers wanting to become the prime minister.
 But Kono, from when he was very young, wanted to reach the top and make Japan better.

 “Hidetoshi Nakata wanted to go overseas and play for Japan and win a World Cup.
 I think Endo and Tani are the same.
 Kono is that kind of politician.”